sunderipranata/maliobro/README.md

 https://github.com/sunderipranata/maliobro/files/2530865/SDL.Tutorial.pdf

-# install
+# Running
+Compile and run the program.
+You can also compile and run the tile generator to create the world map.

 # To play without installing
 Just go to the project folder and run `test.exe`
-You can also generate the maps using tile generator.
+You can also generate the maps using tile generator from `/TILE GENERATOR/TILE GENERATOR.exe`